MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxAuditBypassAssociation.md

 # Set-MailboxAuditBypassAssociation

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Set-MailboxAuditBypassAssociation cmdlet to configure mailbox audit logging bypass for user or computer accounts such as service accounts for applications that access mailboxes frequently.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Set-MailboxAuditBypassAssociation cmdlet to configure mailbox audit logging bypass for user or computer accounts such as service accounts for applications that access mailboxes frequently.